 - Lifestyle factors: little exercise, drinking a lot of alcohol.

 When a bowel cancer first develops and is small it usually causes no symptoms.
-As it grows, the symptoms that develop can vary, depending on the site of the tumour.
+As it grows, the symptoms and signs of bowel cancer that develop can vary, depending on the site of the tumour.

 The most common bowel cancer symptoms to first develop are: